Example Program 1: MM_S1_Vis_Basic

 CALL: MM_Status := MM_Switch_Model(1, 1);

-• MM_Switch_Model: Command for switching the Mech-Vision parameter recipe.
+• MM_Switch_Model: The command to switch the Mech-Vision parameter recipe.

-• The second 1: Parameter recipe ID in the Mech-Vision project.
+• Second1: The ID of the parameter recipe in the Mech-Vision project.

-• MM_Status: Stores the command execution status code.
+• status: The variable that stores the command execution status code.

-Therefore, this command means switching the parameter recipe of Mech-Vision project 1 to recipe 1.
+In this entire statement, the parameter recipe of the Mech-Vision project whose ID is 1 is switched to recipe 1.

 Trigger the Mech-Vision project to run